marioalpizarv/portfolio/ReadMe.txt

 ========================================================================================================
 Detalied description of each file:

+-The Capstone Project is focused on a hypothetical space exploration company, which wishes to analyze it's main competitor, and obtain useful insights for it's own operations.
+The main features included in this project are:
+->A description of a generalized data science methodology applicable to many markets and scenarios.
+->Obtaining data via web scraping and data base queries with SQL.
+->Data base set up, maintenance and information extraction via SQL queries.
+->Exploratory data analysis for finding the best approach for obtainint useful insights from the data.
+->Advanced data analysis techinques for reachig accurate results.
+->Machine learning applications used for forecasting and providing insightful data driven information.
+->Data visualization methods, useful in determinig the direction of the analysis and presenting findings.
+->Summarizing findings to accurante key results, and communicating these results in a clear and concise manner to both technical and non-technical audiences.

 -Salaries_LinearRegression: This example uses LinearRegression by sklearn to predict the salary of employees based on a single feature, the years of employment.
 First, I do some data cleaning